strapi/documentation/docs/developer-docs/latest/developer-resources/database-migrations.md

 Database migrations are experimental.
 This feature is still a work in progress and will continue to be updated and improved.
 In the meantime, feel free to ask for help on the [forum](https://forum.strapi.io/) or on the community [Discord](https://discord.strapi.io).
 :::

-## Understand database migration files
+## Understanding database migration files

 Migrations are run using JavaScript migration files stored in `./database/migrations`.